-- Consider how propaganda was used.
+• Research some posters from the first world War.
 What images/wording was used?
 And how do they make people feel?
-Lies about the enemy were commonplace, why do you think this was allowed? - How did the design of posters encourage recruitment?
-How do you think the wording and images encouraged patriotism?
-The emphasis changed as the war went on.
-Why do you think this was? - Design a poster or write an article to encourage recruitment to the armed forces.
+Lies about the enemy were common, why do you think this was allowed?

+- Design a poster or write a newspaper article to encourage recruitment to the armed forces. - Find out more about the authors that were recruited to write propaganda.